I love you don’t leave me

 Mrs. Benifield

-I found this 19th-century photograph of Mrs. Benifield, my great-grandmother, in my father’s garage.
-It captured my imagination and led me to rummage through my studio looking for objects and memorabilia that connected with her image.
-These Mrs. Benifield montages are a record of what I found.
+Patricia Carr Morgan found this 19th-century photograph of Mrs. Benifield, her great-grandmother, in her father’s garage.
+It captured the artist’s imagination and led her to rummage through her studio looking for objects and memorabilia that connected with her image.
+These Mrs. Benifield montages are a record of what she found.

 2015